gitfolk/getdata-courseproject/README.md

 4. Appropriately labels the data set with descriptive activity names.
 * using definitions in the features_info.txt file, extend the abbreviated column names using gsub functionality
-* write information to _HumanActivityRecognitionSmartphone-Observations-MeanSTD.txt_ and _HumanActivityRecognitionSmartphone-SummaryAverage-MeanSTD.txt_
+* write information to _HumanActivityRecognitionSmartphone-Observations-MeanSTD.txt_
 * store dataframe as list element: observation

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.